kalargent/LIRI/README.md

 * Users can enter `do-this` and LIRI will pull back a surprise!
 * Search terms are written to the log.txt file each time a user searches.

+## Backlog
+* Save the API response as an object so that the response can also be logged.
+* Create a front end so that users can access the app via the web.

 ## My Role
 I was the sole developer on this project and was provided academic support from my TAs and Instructor when I got stuck.